yinyangsammy/snapshot-location-assessment/README.md

 ### ✅ As a user of Snapshot Location, I would like to know how safe or dangerous the location happens to be.

 **Implemented with:**
-- Global safety map with visual markers
+- Global safety map featuring heatmaps for different levels of danger
-- Safety index information per country
+- Safety index information for each country

 <h3 align="center"><img src="assets/readme/safety-map.png"></h3>